adic26/Remi/TsdLib.InstrumentLibraryTools/readme.txt

-﻿Getting Started with the TsdLib Instrument Library
+﻿Getting Started with the TsdLib Instrument Library Tools

+NOTE: You may need to restart Visual Studio for the Custom Tool to refresh when updating the Instrument Library Tools.

 Instrument XML definitions are placed in the Instruments project folder.